ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 ====================================

 Most of the simulator backends support changing the speed while running.
-Just set the SIM_SPEEDUP parameter as needed.
+Just set the ``SIM_SPEEDUP`` parameter as needed.
 A value of 1 means normal wall-clock time.
 A value of 5 means 5x realtime.
 A value of 0.1 means 1/10th of real time.

+Running with high-levels of speedup can result in enough network traffic that MAVProxy can’t keep up.
+An error such as “Set RC override timeout” or the vehicle entering GCS failsafe are typical of these failures.
+Reducing the ``SIM_SPEEDUP`` factor is typically sufficient to avoid this problem.
+Also, using the ``--udp`` options will use UDP instead of the slower TCP communication protocol and can help avoid this issue at higher speedups.

 Testing Compass Calibration
 ===========================